Workplace Profile

 A self-administered assessment that profiles how you naturally operate, how you actually behave at work, and what the gap between the two predicts about your performance under pressure.

-How this relates to other instruments you may know
+What this is built on — and how it relates to instruments you may know

-The foundations are different, though, and that matters.
-Personality here is measured against the Five-Factor Model — the most empirically-validated personality framework in workplace psychology — rather than Jungian type categories.
-Conflict reads directly from the Blake-Mouton managerial grid that underlies TKI.
-The interpretation is then combined with one dimension the recognised instruments don't measure: the gap between who you naturally are and how you actually perform at work.
+The territory here overlaps with MBTI, Insights Discovery, and the Thomas-Kilmann Conflict Mode Instrument — the patterns those tools surface are real, and you'll recognise them.
+The foundation is different, though: personality is measured against the Five-Factor Model, the most empirically-validated framework in workplace psychology, rather than Jungian type categories.
+And it adds one dimension the recognised instruments don't measure: the gap between who you naturally are and how you actually perform at work.

 The stretch dimension — and why it matters under pressure